 Trimming dog nails, a regular part of grooming your dog, can be quite stressful for both you and your Bichon Frise!

-You need to learn the right way of clipping dog nails to avoid stressing out your dog
+When you learn the right way of clipping dog nails, you can avoid stressing out your dog, and life will be a lot easier for you, too!

-Our dog Skipper is fairly high strung, and Pet Calm is the only thing we’ve found that will calm Skipper when we do her nails.
+Our dog Skipper is fairly high strung, and Calm Me is the only thing we’ve found that will calm Skipper when we do try to groom her, which has been our worst nightmare.

-The younger you start to trim dog nails, the more used to it, your dog will be.
+The younger you start to trim dog nails, the more your dog will feel comfortable.

 Make nail trimming time fun and enjoyable for your high strung dog, and she will be less anxious.